calvinwkchu/Challenge-15/README.md

 ## Overview

-In this analysis, we take a look at various MechaCar data and perform statistical analysis based on the data sets we have.
+In this analysis, we take a look at various MechaCar data and perform statistical analysis based on the datasets we have.
 First, we perform a linear regression analysis to find out if there is likely a relationship between vehicle specifications and miles per gallon.
 In the next two sections, we take a look a the reported suspension coils data to determine if there are issues there.
 Lastly, we propose a future study to conduct to compare our MechaCars against our competition.

 ## Linear Regression to Predict